emqx/eip/active/0044-backup-encryption.md

 ### Key handling

-The producing cluster stores no key.
+The operator supplies a symmetric **data encryption key (DEK)** — the key that directly encrypts and decrypts the archive with the AEAD cipher.
+It is the only key in the scheme; there is no separate key-encryption key.
+The producing cluster stores no DEK.

 * **Create through the REST API.** The operator supplies the key in an `x-encryption-key` request header.
 The value is either the plaintext key or a